History of Philadelphia: American Civil War

-Late 19th century

 In the years following the American Civil War, Philadelphia's population continued to grow.
 The population grew from 565,529 in 1860 to 674,022 in 1870.
 By 1876, the city's population stood at 817,000.
 The dense population areas were not only growing north and south along the Delaware River, but also moving westward across the Schuylkill River.
 A large portion of the growth came from immigrants, still mostly Irish and German.
 In 1870, twenty-seven percent of Philadelphia's population was born outside the United States.

-In February 1854, the Act of Consolidation made the city of Philadelphia inclusive of the entire county, doing away with all other municipalities.

 By the 1880s, immigration from Russia, Eastern Europe, and Italy started rivaling immigration from Western Europe.
 Many of the immigrants from Russia and Eastern Europe were Jewish.
 In 1881, there were around 5,000 Jews in the city, and by 1905 the number had increased to 100,000.
 Philadelphia's Italian population grew from around 300 in 1870 to around 18,000 in 1900, with the majority settling in South Philadelphia.
 Along with foreign immigration, domestic migration by African Americans from the South led to Philadelphia having the largest black population of a Northern U.S. city in this period.
 By 1876, nearly 25,000 African Americans living in Philadelphia, and by 1890 the population was near 40,000.
 While immigrants moved into the city, Philadelphia's rich left for newer housing in the suburbs, with commuting made easy by newly constructed railroads.
 During the 1880s much of Philadelphia's upper class moved into the growing suburbs along the Philadelphia Main Line west of the city.